rock-core/tools-roby/roby/task_relations/new_relations.md

 TaskStructure.relation 'Dependency'
 ```

-See the documentation of {rdoc_class: RelationSpace}#relation for the various
+See the documentation of `RelationSpace`#relation for the various
 parametrization that is possible to do on a relation.

 Management of information embedded in a relation